antfu/antfu.me/pages/posts/ai-qrcode-101.md

 The original idea was created by the people behind [QRBTF](https://qrbtf.com/), and was first revealed on [this reddit](https://www.reddit.com/r/StableDiffusion/comments/141hg9x/controlnet_for_qr_code/) by [nhciao](https://www.reddit.com/user/nhciao/).

-As of July 8th, 2023, [QRBTF](https://qrbtf.com/) haven't released their model or service yet, you can join their [Discord server](https://discord.gg/V9CNuqYfte) to get the latest news.
-The methods mentioned here are based on community research and experiments.
+As of July 10th, 2023, [QRBTF](https://qrbtf.com/) haven't released their model or service yet, you can join their [Discord server](https://discord.gg/V9CNuqYfte) to keep tuned with the latest news.
+The methods mentioned in this guide are based on community research and experiments.

 ## How to Generate?